 Richard Hawards

-Straight in at number one is our personal number one: Richard Hawards.
-Now, we know you’re not meant to pick favourites but the Haward family has been delivering the goods from the creeks near Mersea Island in Essex since 1792.
-As you’d imagine, they’re really good at it.
+Now, we know you’re not meant to pick favorites but the Haward family has been delivering the goods from the creeks near Mersea Island in Essex since 1792.
+So, as you’d imagine, they’re really good at it.

-Right in the heart of the iconic Borough market, these are priced as oysters used to be (allowing for inflation), and alongside lots of other delightfully traditional British tastes, they even feature on our Ultimate London Food Tour, which is the perfect option if you’re looking to get to know London’s oyster scene and its traditional other dishes all in one go.
+Insider´s tip: Alongside lots of other delightfully traditional British tastes, Haward´s oysters feature on our Ultimate London Food Tour.
+The perfect option if you’re looking to try London’s oyster scene and other traditional dishes all in one go.

 The Oystermen

-The Oysterman is London’s classy but cool oyster bar.
 Founded by Matt and Rob who bonded over a shared passion for seafood, it’s all in the name.
-The Oystermen is our go-to spot, not only for raw oysters but also for deliciously cooked and dressed oysters.
+The Oystermen is a go-to spot, not only for raw oysters but also for deliciously cooked and dressed oysters.
+Our recommendation?
+Go for the Grenobloise with pickled samphire, brown butter and preserved lemon.
+Stay for the Queen Scallops Gratin or Whole Devon Brown Crab.

 Perfect for a dressier sort of evening, their location near the Royal Opera House in Covent Garden and the theatres of the West End make this truly one of the best oyster bars in London.